Diamond Color Explained in Plain English

 Yes, the metal setting can enhance or mask the diamond’s color.
 Yellow gold can complement diamonds with slight tints, while platinum can make them appear more colorless.

-6. How can I tell if a diamond is worth the price?
+6. How can I tell if a diamond color is worth the price?

 Consider the 4 Cs: color, clarity, cut, and carat.
 A well-cut diamond can outperform one with a higher color grade, so don’t focus solely on color when making your purchase decision.